 How to use WebP images on your WordPress site

 Of course, as a WordPress user, it’s not enough to ask “what is WebP?”
 You also need to know whether this type of image can be used alongside WordPress.
-Just like browsers, not every website builder and Content Management System (CMS) supports the WebP format.
+As mentioned above, not every website builder and content management system (CMS) supports the WebP format.

-Optimole is our new image optimization solution that has a lot of cool featured under the hood.
+Optimole is our image optimization solution that has a lot of cool features under the hood.
 Apart from being able to have all your images optimized automatically and then get them served through a CDN, you also get to experience the benefits of WebP images.

 The way Optimole enables WebP images is pretty neat.
 The plugin converts your images to WebP automatically if the visitor’s browser supports them.
-If the browser doesn’t support WebP, a normal version of the image will be served.
+As we’ve established, the chances of a visitor’s browser not supporting WebP in 2023 is very low.
+However, if for some odd reason, the browser doesn’t support WebP, then Optimole will render the originally uploaded version of the image.